frnkgns/Knet---Payment-Gateway-using-Tap-GoTap-GoSell/README.md

 ### Important: KNET Access Outside Kuwait

-If you are not in Kuwait (e.g., in Cabatuan, Cagayan Valley, Philippines), you will likely get a "connection failure" error when your browser tries to load the KNET payment page.
+If you are not in Kuwait (e.g., in Cagayan Valley, Philippines), you will likely get a "connection failure" error when your browser tries to load the KNET payment page.

 **Solution:** **Use a VPN.** Connect your computer to a VPN server located in **Kuwait** (or another Middle Eastern country) before accessing the script.